-Properties within 300m of the scheme - refer to 'Population and Human Health'.
+Receptors - refer to 'Population and Human Health'.

-A search of the Air Quality in Scotland online mapping tool records that the air quality zones in the wider area record bandings in the 'green zone' (Low Index 1-3).
+A search of the Air Quality in Scotland online mapping records that air quality monitoring sites in the wider area record bandings in the 'green zone' (Low Index 1-3).

-The scheme lies within the boundary of the Scottish Borders Council, which has no Air Quality Management Areas (AQMAs) within its administrative boundary.
-The nearest AQMA, 'High Street, Musselburgh,' lies within the boundary of East Lothian Council, approx. 53km north west of the scheme extents and has been declared for nitrogen dioxide (NO2).
+The scheme lies within the boundary of East Lothian Council, which has one Air Quality Management Area (AQMA) within its administrative boundary, 'High Street, Musselburgh', which lies approx. 26.1km west of the scheme extents and has been declared for nitrogen dioxide (NO2).

-There are four sites registered on the Scottish Pollutant Release Inventory (SPRI) for pollutant releases to air within 10km of the scheme:
+There are five sites registered on the Scottish Pollutant Release Inventory (SPRI) for pollutant releases to air within 10km of the scheme: